-4.9.3.
+4.9.4.
 Town Council Action.

-- 4.9.3.1.
+4.9.3.1.
 Town Council consideration of special use permits are quasi-judicial decisions approved by a simple majority vote.
 Quasi-judicial decisions must be conducted in accordance with Section 4.11.
-For the purposes of this section, vacant positions on the Town Council and members who are disqualified from voting on a quasi-judicial matter shall not be considered "members of the Council" for calculation of the requisite majority vote. if there are no qualified alternates available to take the place of such members. - 4.9.3.2.
+For the purposes of this section, vacant positions on the Town Council and members who are disqualified from voting on a quasi-judicial matter shall not be considered "members of the Council" for calculation of the requisite majority vote. if there are no qualified alternates available to take the place of such members.

+4.9.3.2.
 Once the application is submitted by the UDO Administrator, the Town Council shall hold a public hearing to consider the application at its next regularly scheduled meeting.
 A quorum of the Town Council is required for this hearing.
-Notice of the public hearing shall be as specified in Section 4.3. - 4.9.3.3.
+Notice of the public hearing shall be as specified in Section 4.3.
+In the course of evaluating the proposed special use, the Town Council may request additional information from the applicant.
+A request for any additional information may stay any further consideration of the application by the Town Council.

+4.9.3.3.
 In approving an application for a special use permit in accordance with the principles, conditions, safeguards, and procedures specified herein, the Town Council may impose reasonable and appropriate conditions and safeguards upon the approval.
 The petitioner will have a reasonable opportunity to consider and respond to any additional requirements prior to approval or denial by the Town Council.
+The Town

-The Town Council shall include in its comments a statement as to the consistency of the application with the Town's currently adopted Comprehensive Plan. - 4.9.3.4.
-The applicant has the burden of producing competent, substantial evidence tending to establish the facts and conditions which subsection 4.9.3.5 below requires. - 4.9.3.5.
-The Town Council shall issue a special use permit if it has evaluated an application through a quasi-judicial process and determined that: - 4.9.3.5.1.
-That the use will not materially endanger the public health, safety, or general welfare if located where proposed and developed according to the plan as submitted and approved; - 4.9.3.5.2.
-That the use meets all required conditions and specifications; - 4.9.3.5.3.
+Council shall include in its comments a statement as to the consistency of the application with the Town's currently adopted Comprehensive Plan.

+4.9.3.4.
+The applicant has the burden of producing competent, substantial evidence tending to establish the facts and conditions which subsection 4.9.3.5 below requires.

+4.9.3.5.
+The Town Council shall issue a special use permit if it has evaluated an application through a quasi-judicial process and determined that:

+4.9.3.5.1.
+That the use will not materially endanger the public health, safety, or general welfare if located where proposed and developed according to the plan as submitted and approved;

+4.9.3.5.2.
+That the use meets all required conditions and specifications;

+4.9.3.5.3.
 That the use will not adversely affect the use or any physical attribute of adjoining or abutting property, or that the use is a public necessity; and